trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 ### The Admin Gap

-We often blame the "end-user" for security failures—the receptionist who clicked a link or the grandfather who shared his password.
+We often blame the "end-user" for security failures — the receptionist who clicked a link or the grandfather who shared his password.
 But we need to turn that scrutiny toward the professionals.
 System administrators and IT staff are often assumed to be the "strong link," but research challenges this.

 Two scientific studies from the environment of TU Wien investigated how well system administrators actually understand the security measures they deploy.
-The titles alone—_On the Usability of Deploying HTTPS_ and _If HTTPS Were Secure, I Wouldn’t Need 2FA_—point to the problem.
+The titles alone — _On the Usability of Deploying HTTPS_ and _If HTTPS Were Secure, I Wouldn’t Need 2FA_ — point to the problem.
 The findings were concerning: not only were there significant knowledge gaps among the professionals, but the security products themselves suffered from massive usability issues.

 If the tool for configuring a secure server is confusing, the administrator will likely misconfigure it.
 This is a "System 2" failure.
 It’s not just that people are lazy; it’s that the complexity of modern infrastructure has outpaced the usability of our management tools.
 When we say "humans are the weakest link," we must include the architects and administrators in that statement.
 A poorly designed interface for a firewall is just as dangerous as a weak password.